Narendravarma123/VSE_Search/README.md

 Say what the step will be

-    1.Clone the repository  using git clone command 2.Now create a virtual environment
+    1.Clone the repository  using git clone command 2.Unzip the eco folder
+    3.I will provide you the google drive link where you can find the image folder .Download it and unzip it and paste the folder in the static folder in the eco/eco/static
+    2.Now create a virtual environment
     3.Install the requirements.txt using the command
       pip install -r requirements.txt